24 Career Choices for French Learners

 If you want to teach French, you can work in schools, colleges, institutes, or language schools.

-To stand out from the crowd, having a high level of French proficiency is essential.
+A high level of French proficiency is essential to stand out from the crowd.
 Aim for levels like B2 of DELF or C1 of DALF, which measure your language mastery.
 Some teaching experience is also valuable.

 Many jobs are available if you want to teach French.

-You can teach students who wish to study in France, Canada, or other French-speaking countries.
-For that, create pre-recorded programs.
+Create pre-recorded programs to teach students who wish to study in France, Canada, or other French-speaking countries.
 You can also offer online French language classes through platforms like YouTube or Vimeo.

 13. Research analyst